seancfoley/IPAddress/ipaddress.md

 a:b:c:d:1:4:5:4-6
 ```

-#### Sequential Ranges
+#### IP Address Sequential Ranges

 Not all sequential address ranges can be described by an instance of
 `IPAddress` or `IPAddressString`.
 One such example is the range of two IPv4
 addresses from 1.2.3.255 to 1.2.4.0.
 One option is to represent the
 address range with just a single large segment covering the section of
 the address that has a range of values, such as in an instance of
-`IPAddressLargeDivisionGrouping`.
+`IPAddressLargeDivisionGrouping`, but this is rather contrived and not recommended.

-The more common option is to use an `IPAddressSeqRange` instance, which
+The recommended and common option is to use an `IPAddressSeqRange` instance, which
-provides a more general representation of address ranges and their
+provides a general representation of address ranges and their
 associated operations.
 You can represent any sequential range of
 addresses with an `IPAddressSeqRange` instance.
 In Go, `IPAddressSeqRange` is an alias for `SequentialRange[*IPAddress]`.